tacck/AspNetCore.Docs.ja-jp/aspnetcore/signalr/security.md

 {
     // ... other middleware ...

-    // Make sure the CORS middleware is ahead of :::no-loc(SignalR):::. app.UseCors(builder =>
+    // Make sure the CORS middleware is ahead of SignalR. app.UseCors(builder =>
     {
         builder.WithOrigins("https://example.com")